armor-ai/IDEA/README.md

 One can modify the parameters for the inputs and outputs in the `config.ini` file easily.

 ## Dataset in the Paper
-Researchers interested in obtaining the the full dataset (including the verification files) used in the paper may submit a [data request form](https://goo.gl/forms/nAAkSa5o5yrSIaPr2) to be provided with the data usage agreement and further information on obtaining the data.
+Researchers interested in obtaining the the full dataset (including the validation files) used in the paper may submit a [data request form](https://goo.gl/forms/nAAkSa5o5yrSIaPr2) to be provided with the data usage agreement and further information on obtaining the data.

 ## Visualization